 Editor’s Note (2/27/2020): Since the time of initial publication, the name of the case, June Medical Services L.L.C. v.
 Gee, has changed to June Medical Services L.L.C. v.
 Russo.
 This report may be viewed in its entirety as a PDF at: ARS_The Supreme Court Has Said It Will Hear a Major Abortion Case from Louisiana […]

+The Charlotte Lozier Institute’s summary of Nevada’s 2019 abortion report is forthcoming.
 Nevada abortion data for 2016, 2017, and 2018 was provided upon request to CLI by the Nevada Department of Health and Human Services.
 In 2018, abortion totals increased after experiencing a slight dip in 2017.
-Changes in Nevada Abortions, 2017-2018 Information on Planned Parenthood’s Nevada market share is not publicly available Abortion Totals […]
+Changes in Nevada Abortions, 2017-2018 Information […]

 The entire report may be viewed as a pdf: Abortion in the United States 2017.
 Last updated: July 3, 2019.
 Compared to other United States vital statistics reporting systems, the U.S. abortion surveillance system has been consistently recognized as incomplete and out of date.
 For instance, in November 2018, the National Center for Health […]